 Can I use a rain barrel to collect water from my roof in Colorado?

-Recently passed legislation will soon allow for small-scale residential collection of rain from rooftops.
+Legislation passed in 2016 allows for small-scale residential collection of rain from rooftops.

 How much water can I collect?

 The law allows up to two rain barrels with a combined storage capacity of 110 gallons.
 Depending on the amount of precipitation in any one year, a household could save between 1,300-2,100 gallons of water per year.

 Are there any rules I must follow if I decide to use a rain barrel?